-EPA has determined that the state's public participation process and notice period were reasonable based on the review of documents submitted.
-ODEQ published a public notice (MS11982089) on April 22, 2021 within The Journal Record, a newspaper and information source based out of Oklahoma City, OK.
-This public notice informed the Oklahoma public of an opportunity to review and make comments on the draft 2020 Integrated Report and provided a 30-day window to do so between April 22 and May 25, 2021.
-The public notice also stated that ODEQ would host a virtual public meeting on the Zoom meeting platform that would be held at 2:00pm on Tuesday, May 18, 2021.
-ODEQ posted a document on their website that included instructions on how to use the Zoom meeting platform in order to participate in this public meeting.
-There were no official public comments received during the 30-day window or during the May 18 Zoom meeting.
+The EPA has determined that the state's public participation process and notice period were reasonable based on the review of documents submitted.
+ODEQ published a public notice ("MS12114522", 2022) on May 2, 2022, within The Journal Record, a newspaper and information source based out of Oklahoma City, OK.
+This public notice informed the Oklahoma public of an opportunity to review and make comments on the draft 2022 Integrated Report and provided a 30-day window to do so between May 2 and June 3, 2022.
+The public notice also stated that ODEQ would host a virtual public meeting on the Zoom meeting platform that would be held at 2:30pm on Wednesday, May 25, 2022.
+ODEQ posted a document on their website that included instructions on how to use the Zoom meeting platform to participate in this public meeting.